-In the below example we have three files test, test1 and test2 and able to view the contains of those file as shown above.
-We need to separate each file with ; (semi colon).
+In the below example we have three files test, test1, and test2, and able to view the contents of those files as shown above.
+We need to separate each file with ; (semicolon).

-# cat test; cat test1; cat test2 This is test file This is test1 file.
+# cat test; cat test1; cat test2 This is a test file This is the test1 file.
 This is test2 file.

 9. Use Standard Output with Redirection Operator

-We can redirect standard output of a file into a new file else existing file with ‘>‘ (greater than) symbol.
-Careful, existing contains of test1 will be overwritten by contains of test file.
+We can redirect the standard output of a file into a new file else existing file with a ‘>‘ (greater than) symbol.
+Careful, existing contents of the test1 will be overwritten by the contents of the test file.